Krunker-Java-plus-X/Krunker-JV-Hack/README.md

 >When Script not work
 Tell me PLS
 __________________________________
-Auto Bhop and ESP coming soon
+Auto Bhop and ESP mods coming soon!!
 __________________________________